How we can help

 What advice would you have for others getting hearing aids for the first time?

-Be patient and ask your family to offer support and encouragement.
+Be customer and ask your family to offer support and encouragement.

 It’s also a good idea to to ask them if they can notice the difference with you wearing them, as sometimes we think we are not as deaf as we really are.